Financial-Times/origami/README.md

 These events are anything to do with comment interactions.

 - **comment.posted.successful** - Emitted when a users has successfully left a comment
+- **comment.posted.toxic** - Emitted when a comment has been flagged as above our acceptable level of toxicity by the automated toxic moderation.
 - **comment.liked.successful** - Emitted when a users has liked a comment

 ##### Auth